SudarshanVK/cisco_ios_upgrade/readme.md

 ## Getting Started

-Refer to the [requirements.txt]() file for all software and ansible libraries required to run this playbook
+Refer to the [requirements.txt](https://gitlab.com/Sudarshan_K/cisco-ios-upgrade/raw/master/requirements.txt) file for all software libraries required to run this playbook

 ### Prerequisites